-The earned autonomy policy was instituted in 1997, after privatization goals set in the early 1990s were largely unmet.7 The goal of the program was to mitigate political interference to SOE functioning, which was widely cited as an impediment to effective management of these firms, while making them less dependent on the government for financing.
+The earned autonomy policy was instituted in 1997, after privatization goals set in the early 1990s were largely unmet.6 The goal of the program was to mitigate political interference to SOE functioning, which was widely cited as an impediment to effective management of these firms, while making them less dependent on the government for financing.
 The government, in an attempt to reduce SOEs' losses and budgetary outlays for capital expenditure, as well as to increase firms' profitability, implemented the autonomy program that only better-performing SOEs could access.
-Policy discussion has suggested that the program was successful even though it did not change the financial incentives for either managers or workers (IMF (2005)).
+Policy discussion has suggested that the program was successful even though it did not change the financial incentives for either managers or workers (IMF, 2005).

 Only profitable SOEs were eligible for autonomy.
 There were obvious downsides to granting blanket autonomy as SOEs faced a soft budget constraint with the government, and the government had to bail out the SOE if it made bad investments.
-For instance, in 2010, the government announced a \$170 million bailout for the government owned airline to be disbursed over 10 years.
+For instance, in 2010, the government announced a \$170 million bailout for the government owned airline to be disbursed over ten years, and more recently another large bailout for the telecommunications SOEs.
 Thus, the risk in letting loss-making SOEs decide which projects to undertake was considerable, relative to profit-making SOEs who had demonstrated their ability to choose profitable projects.